mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 and keep the colony fed while the colony either repairs the solar panels or waits until evacuation can be arranged.

-Most of the cargo module’s contents are selected at the colony leaders’ discretion.
+Most of the cargo module's contents are selected at the colony leaders' discretion.
 It is to be completely emptied once the colony is established, then filled with 500 tons of ore.

-If the world’s Atmosphere is other than Thin (5), Standard (6) or Dense (8), a set of transparent panels will be provided that deploy to form an atmosphere dome roughly 30 meters by 300 meters by 300 meters, taking up 200 tons of the cargo module when packaged
+If the world's Atmosphere is other than Thin (5), Standard (6) or Dense (8), a set of transparent panels will be provided that deploy to form an atmosphere dome roughly 30 meters by 300 meters by 300 meters, taking up 200 tons of the cargo module when packaged